 As such, Ştirbey’s portfolio has a special focus on indigenous varieties.
 It produces up to 20 different wines made up of eight varieties – two thirds of which are indigenous, including the exceedingly difficult-to-pronounce Cramposie, Negru de Drăgășani, and Tămâioasă Românească – with each wine produced from a single variety to bring out the individual character of the grape.

 “I fight the temptation to make Riesling like in Germany,” Bauer says.
 “I am not a German winemaker; I am a winemaker from Germany.
 I want to make Riesling from Romania.
 Hopefully my wines are authentic and reflective of the region.”

+Is Romanian wine any good?
 We try a range of wines in the few hours we spend there, and while I’ve developed a taste for the elegant, aromatic white wines made from Fetească Regală, it’s Bauer’s Novac – a local variety not dissimilar to Pinot Noir – that stands out.
 So it should: Bauer is the only person in the country making a wine solely from Novac grapes.
 The wine is deep and elegant with fresh, juicy acidity – but it begs the question why no other winemaker in Romania is making the same thing.